[Study] How the Web Uses Anchor Text in Internal Linking

 Compliance With Internal Linking Best Practices

-Josh McCoy of Vizion Interactive wrote a great article earlier this month about internal linking.
-In it, he reminds us about the importance of internal linking to a website’s search rankings and lays out a series of best practices.
+In our internal linking guide we explain the importance of internal linking to a website’s search rankings and lays out a series of best practices.
 Based on the best practices laid out by Josh and others we gathered from industry sources, we evaluated the websites’ internal links for how well they comply with several key best practices:

 - User Site Maps: Josh points out that an important part of a complete internal linking strategy includes a sitemap.
 SEOs understand the importance of submitting a sitemap to Google via Webmaster Tools; but in this Google Webmaster video Matt Cutts is explicit that an html sitemap for users will help with search rankings—both in passing page rank to internal pages and in helping the Google bot with crawling.
 Our analysis of the internal link data for the presence of ‘sitemap’ (both in anchor text and in the URLs) shows that the a large percentage of sites still do not have a navigational sitemap: 4 out of 10 of domains do not have a user site map.